Dalgona/serum-site/pages/docs/posts.md

 ---
 title: Writing Blog Posts
-group: docs_obsolete
+group: docs
-order: 4
+order: 5
 ---

 [Back to the index](%page:docs/index)

 # Writing Blog Posts

-Serum is a blog-aware static website generator and it provides an easy way to write blog posts.
+Serum processes blog posts differently compared to other pages, so that posts have additional features such as tagging, list generation, etc.

-All blog post source files should be located under `posts` subdirectory of your project directory.
-File name is not important to Serum, but it is recommended to name your files like below, for a pretty directory listing when you are working.
+Source files for blog posts should be saved under `posts` directory in your project directory.
+File name is not important to Serum, but it is recommended to name your files like below for pretty directory listings.
-If you don't care, that's fine.

 ```
 YYYY-MM-DD-<title-slug>.md